NBISweden/workshop-reproducible-research/docs/setup.md

     ... and restart RStudio.
 The `rmarkdown/` directory in the course materials already contains this file, so you shouldn't have to add this yourself, but we mention it here for your future projects.

-!!! attention "Windows users"
-    Although most of the tutorials are best to run in the Linux Bash Shell or in a Docker container if you are a Windows user (see information in the [intro](tutorial_intro.md)), both R and RStudio run well directly on Windows.
-You may therefore want to install Windows versions of these software (if you haven't done so already) when doing this tutorial, if you're having trouble using Conda.
-Conda is, however, the recommended way.

 ## Installing Jupyter